travel students

 • Complete all immigration and customs checkpoints.

-• • If you experience any difficulties during the immigration and customs process, please call the ISSC emergency cell phone number at +1 480-647-4874.
+• If you experience any difficulties during the immigration and customs process, please contact the ISSC during normal business hours at +1 480-727-4776 or the Experience Center outside normal business hours at +1 855-278-5080.

 • Once you have cleared the customs checkpoint, you will exit into the international arrivals area of the airport.
 If you need to catch a connecting flight to get to Phoenix, you will need to take your bags with you to the proper terminal or check-in counter for your domestic flight.
 At many airports, you may need to take a free inter-terminal shuttle to get to the proper gate.
 We highly recommend visiting the website of your arrival airport to prepare for what you will need to do.